 Chadd Harbold is a Brooklyn-based director, writer, and producer.
-Long Nights Short Mornings, his third feature film, premiered at the 2016 SXSW Film Festival and will be released theatrically in 2017.
-His features and shorts have also screened at the Sundance, Tribeca, Slamdance, Raindance, and Woodstock Film Festivals, among others.
+He wrote and directed Long Nights Short Mornings, his third feature film, which premiered at the 2016 SXSW Film Festival and was released by The Orchard.
+He produced Aharon Keshales’ Till Death (2021), Dan Berk & Robert Olsen’s Villains (2019), Larry Fessenden’s Depraved (2019), Rashaad Ernesto Green’s Premature (2019) and Ana Asensio’s Most Beautiful Island (2017), among others.
+His features and shorts as a director and producer have screened at film festivals around the world, including Sundance, Tribeca, BAM, BFI London, Sitges, and Fantasia, among others.
 He is an IFP Fellow and graduate of NYU’s Tisch School of the Arts.

 The following is one of two Talkhouse pieces published today about the late-career films of Woody Allen.
 You can read Matthew Wilder’s piece here.

 When I was a kid, growing up in Ohio, New York City was synonymous with the movies.
 It was not Central Park, Rockefeller Center and Times Square.
 It was Taxi Driver, Dog Day Afternoon, Do the Right Thing, Rosemary’s Baby, The French Connection, All That Jazz, Bad Lieutenant, Midnight Cowboy, The Godfather, Kids, Klute, Stranger Than Paradise, Requiem for a Dream, Sweet Smell of Success, Little Murders, Shadows and Annie Hall.
 And, well, Woody Allen in general.